Butternut Squash Pie with Candied Pecans

 Winter Squash Pie Filling

-• 1 3/4 cups roasted squash puree my favorite to use is delicata or 1 (15 ounce can) organic butternut squash puree
+• 1 3/4 cups roasted butternut squash puree (or my favorite to use is delicata squash. you could also use a 15 ounce can of butternut squash puree)

 • 1 1/2 teaspoons pumpkin pie spice